 Here is an example of use of the harmonic minor scale over a minor II-V-I sequence.
 The following sequence contains three chords related to the harmonic minor scale.
 By taking the second (Dm7b5), the fifth G7(b9) and the first chord of this scale you get a minor II-V-I progression present in many jazz standards as Autumn leaves, Black orpheus, Blue Bossa, Stella by Starlight...).
 It is very important to master this jazz sequence.

 Basically, you can play the D harmonic minor scale over the whole sequence.
-You could also play the D locrian mode or a D half-diminished arpeggio over Dm7b5, the G altered scale over G7b9... there are many solutions to improvise over a minor II-V-I sequence that are discussed in the PDF eBook "10 minor II-V-I jazz guitar licks".
+You could also play the D Locrian mode or a D half-diminished arpeggio over Dm7b5, the G altered scale over G7b9... there are many solutions to improvise over a minor II-V-I sequence.

-In this lick we will play the Eb harmonic minor scale over the Dm7b5 chord starting on the minor third (F).
+In this lick, we will be playing the Eb harmonic minor scale over the Dm7b5 chord starting on the minor third (F).
 You can also think it as the D locrian # 2 mode.
 Playing this mode over Dm7b5 can bring an interesting color/tension, the #2 (or #9), to your guitar solos.

 This guitar method is a printable PDF with tabs, diagrams, theory and audio files providing 40 minor II V I jazz licks.